 Rest!
 This is a once in a year time that your baby does not require much attention.
 But before you rest, take this opportunity to thoroughly clean your outworld since your ants won’t be using it for the time being.
 Avoid using detergent with strong fragrance to wash your outworld.

-A complete diapause will last around 3 months.
-When you are ready to let your ants colony exit diapause, adjust the temperature upward gradually and eventually move them back to their original location.
-It may take some time for the colony to fully exit diapause, during which they show some “abnormal” behaviors.
+A complete hibernation will last around 3 months.
+When you are ready to let your ants colony exit hibernation, adjust the temperature upward gradually and eventually move them back to their original location.
+It may take some time for the colony to fully exit hibernation, during which they show some “abnormal” behaviors.

 Some of the ants in your colony will not make it through the winter but it is perfectly normal.

 What should I do with my tropical ants in winter?